saheelwagh/refactored-life/content/posts/intro/index.md

 ### My addiction story

-I am not really addicted  to social media.I used to be back when I newly discovered this digital world.
-Over time I realised it is not conducive for myy growth.
-I was succesful in gradually cutting down social media usage.
+I am no longer addicted to social media.
+Over time I realised it is not conducive for my growth.
+I was successful in gradually cutting down social media usage.

 But I did not just eliminate it.
-I replaced it with mindless learning.In my professional life and my passion fields I started latched on to every new tutorial that came out, every new article that got published.
+I replaced it with another compulsive habit : mindless learning.In my professional life and my passion fields I started latching on to every new tutorial that came out, every new article that got published.
 I was addicted to consuming information.

 Information consumption isn't inherently bad.
 One would argue that time spent learning is hardly wasted.
 But there is no justification to the time you invest learning something until you have something valuable to show for it.

 And this lack of presentable evidence of growth has been my biggest source of frustration for the last two years.
 I have never been one to chase superficial rewards or achievements.
 I carry an in-built tendency to play the long game instead of seeking short term gains (I will put it down to good parenting and perhaps genetics).

  But over the last two years some events have occurred which have shown me the value of time.
-I have lost some dear ones, nearly lost others, and theese experiences taught me one important lesson :
+I have lost some dear ones, nearly lost others, and these experiences taught me one important lesson :

 >> Your life's most important metric is the impact you have on people around you.

-Here's some traits I love of this metric:
+Some traits that I love of this metric:

 1. It is independent of your financial status .
 2. Your age is irrelevant.